AkdanGTech/Akdan-Pharmacy/README.md

 #### [See it Live]([https://akdan-pharmacy.vercel.app/]

 #### Update: Now you can customize all the texts without modifying the code!
-This is a Pharmacy webpage where you can make request for Drugs based on your Prescription and make Payment online with Instant Delivery.
+This is a Pharmacy webpage for Drug Description by searching with the name, signup, login and submit form to see a Doctor

 * Fork the repository
 * Open `package.json` and replace the content with your own